wendysegura/Blue-Green-Infrastructure/README.md

 # What your infrastructure will consist of

-A Virtual Private Cloud
+A Virtual Private Cloud<br />
-Three Subnets, each one in a different Availability Zone A Security Group
+Three Subnets, each one in a different Availability Zone<br /> A Security Group<br />
-Three EC2 Instances serving an NGINX Server on the Port 80 (each one in a different subnet) A Load Balancer pointing to those Instances
+Three EC2 Instances serving an NGINX Server on the Port 80 (each one in a different subnet)<br /> A Load Balancer pointing to those Instances

  ![blue/green](https://cdn-images-1.medium.com/max/800/1*7jSS2x7NpyGaSW5q3DlufA.png)